-The busiest shopping season is here and consumers are out in full force.
-Whether they’re flooding stores or bogging down websites, consumers are at the helm, driving retailers to accommodate their ever-changing demands.
+Whether they’re flooding stores or bogging down websites, consumers are at the helm of the changing retail landscape, driving retailers to accommodate their ever-changing demands.

 How, when, and what people expect when they shop is changing how brands sell.
 Retailers need to understand the value of innovation in order to know their customers and create a seamless alignment between personalization and customer experience.

 There are a lot of factors that go into why consumers make the decisions they do.
 But there are four important elements that retailers are competing on when it comes to meeting ever-changing consumer demands.

 In today’s world it’s all about data data data.
 Companies are collecting data on just about everything.
 What customers are buying.
 How often they’re buying.
 What they’re viewing.
 How they’re viewing those items.
 How often they are in physical stores.
 Where they go within those stores.
 And so on.